Baltimore Police Department: Majestic towing scandal

 In May 2012, Police Commissioner Frederick Bealefeld III directed a team (including agents from the FBI) that used wiretaps and other techniques to break up a major corruption scandal centered on the Majestic Auto Body shop.
 The shop paid BPD officers a fee when they called Majestic tow trucks to the scene of an accident.
 In all, 17 officers pleaded guilty to charges.
 At least another 37 officers were involved.

 Lamin Manneh

 In August 2013, Officer Lamin Manneh was indicted on charges he was acting as a pimp for his own wife and another woman.
 In November 2014, he was convicted of violation of the Mann Act.

 James Walton Smith

-Officer James Walton Smith killed himself in August 2013, while in custody while awaiting trial for the murder of his girlfriend.
+In August 2013, while in custody awaiting trial for the murder of his girlfriend, Officer James Walton Smith killed himself.

 Kendell Richburg

 In October 2013, Officer Kendell Richburg was sentenced to eight years in prison on a number of charges.
 He pleaded guilty of conspiring with a local drug dealer.
 The officer would protect the dealer from arrest while he in turn provided information on his customers allowing Richburg to easily arrest them.